ChuangWAN1994/panelthreshold/README.md

     effects and endogeneity.
 To handle endogeneity, we apply the rst-differenced GMM framework to estimate the unknown parameters for a given number of thresholds.
 When the number of thresholds is unknown, a modified information criterion is employed to determine the model complexity.
 Moreover, we develop a sup-Wald test statistic to facilitate inference on threshold effects.
+This R package is based on the paper:

+Wan C, Li Y. Dynamic panel models with multi-threshold effects and endogeneity. *Statistics*, 2025: 1-21.

 # How to install
 You can install the development version from GitHub